 Companies should report the values of SFO, and SFO detection methods used in evaluations

-Proposal 3.2.2a(II): 2SB modulation is supported.
+Proposal 3.2.2a(II): 2SB modulation is supported for D2R.

 FFS if 1SB can be supported by all, or any, devices, taking account of other issue such as how to achieve small frequency shift.